 The statistical contribution is given by the Poissonian $\chi^2$:

-where $N^{\text{fit}}$ and $N^{\text{obs}}$ are the sets of events corresponding to our fit and observed data, respectively.
-The summation runs over detectors (the far detector of T2K or NOvA), channels (5 sample types for T2K and 8 for NOvA), and energy bins.
+where $N^{\text{{th}}}$ and $N^{\text{obs}}$ are the sets of events corresponding to theoretical and observed data, respectively.
+The summation runs over detectors (the far detector of T2K or NOvA), channels (5 sample types for T2K and 9 for NOvA), and energy bins.
 The second and third terms in Eq.~\eqref{chi2} account for the systematic and prior penalties.
-The systematic term constrains the nuisance parameters $\xi_k$ within their nominal uncertainties $\sigma_k$, while the prior term imposes a Gaussian penalty on deviations of the fitted parameter values $\lambda_i^{\rm fit}$ from their data-driven central values $\lambda_i^{\rm data}$, with $\sigma_i$ being the corresponding prior uncertainty of $1\sigma$.
+The systematic term constrains the nuisance parameters $\xi_k$ within their nominal uncertainties $\sigma_k$, while the prior term imposes a Gaussian penalty on deviations of values $\lambda_i^{\rm {th}}$ from their central values $\bar\lambda_i$, with $\sigma_i$ being the corresponding prior uncertainty of $1\sigma$.
+It is noted that central values and prior uncertainties of \{$\theta_{12}$, $\theta_{13}$, $\Delta m_{12}^2$\} are taken from global fit \cite{Esteban:2024eli} and which of \{$\theta_{23}$, $\Delta m_{32}^2$, $\delta_{\text{CP}}$\} are taken from experimental results \cite{T2K:2023smv,Abubakar_2026}.
 In this study, we consider four types of systematic uncertainty, with their values as follows: both T2K and NOvA adopt a 5\% uncertainty on signal normalization and a 10\% uncertainty on background normalization; for calibration uncertainties, T2K uses 0.01\% for both signal and background, while NOvA uses 2.5\% for both signal and background.
-The prior uncertainties are taken from the $1\sigma$ errors reported in Table~\ref{stdpara} and the experiment papers.

-For a given set of fixed parameters $\lambda^{\text{data}}$, the estimate $\chi^2$ as a function of the parameters of interest (namely the DD parameters $|\bar{c}_i|$ and $\bar{\mu}_1$/$\bar{\mu}_3$ (NH/IH)) is obtained by minimizing the expression inside the square brackets in Eq.~\eqref{chi2} over the remaining fit parameters (i.e., $\theta_{13}$ and $\Delta m_{32}^2$) and the systematic nuisance parameters, while keeping the remaining parameters fixed.
-In this work, we will consider two approaches: one involves this minimization procedure (commonly referred to as marginalization over the parameter set \{$\theta_{13}$, $\Delta m_{32}^2$; $\xi$\}\cite{Huber:2004ka,Huber:2006xx,Siyeon:2024pte}), and the other keeps all oscillation parameters fixed without marginalization.
+For a given set of the central values $\bar\lambda_i$, the estimate $\chi^2$ as a function of the parameters of interest (namely the DD parameters $|\bar{c}_i|$ and $\bar{\mu}_1$/$\bar{\mu}_3$ (NH/IH)) is obtained by minimizing the expression inside the square brackets in Eq.~\eqref{chi2} over a set of parameters out of $\vec\lambda^{\text{th}}$ and all systematic nuisance parameters, while keeping the remaining parameters fixed.
+This is equivalent to the minimization over $\vec\lambda^{\text{th}}$ and $\vec\xi$ with the uncertainties $\sigma_i$ set to zero for the parameters in $\vec\lambda^{\text{th}}$ that we fix.
+In this work, we will consider two approaches: one involves this minimization procedure over the parameter set \{$\theta_{13}$, $\Delta m_{32}^2$, $\vec\xi$\,\} (commonly referred to as the marginalization over \{$\theta_{13}$, $\Delta m_{32}^2$; $\vec\xi$\} \cite{Huber:2004ka,Huber:2006xx,Siyeon:2024pte}), and the other keeps all oscillation parameters fixed without marginalization.